Running accountsThe page was last modified:

-Cash in- and outflows should normally be recorded no later than the next working day.
-Cash in- and outflows doesn't only mean payment with coins and bills.
-But also payment concluded with the purchaser's credit card or a money-order as well as any other means of payment which may be converted to cash.
+Cash inflows and outflows should normally be recorded no later than the next working day.
+Cash inflows and outflows does not only mean payments with coins and bills, but also payments with the purchaser's credit card or a money-order, as well as any other means of payment which may be converted to cash.

-Cash in- and outflows made through bank/postal giro services or with your own credit card is not included in the cash flow concept.
+Cash inflows and outflows made through bank/postal giro services or with your own credit card is not included in the cash flow concept.

 Other transactions should be recorded as soon as possible, this means as soon as you have enough information about the affair, e.g. when you receive an invoice.

-Although, according to regulations you may postpone recording of an entry posting.
-However, this demands on some postulations to be fulfilled.
+According to regulations you may postpone recording of an entry posting if certain postulations are fulfilled.

 Method of accounting